deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 Processlet compilation
 """"""""""""""""""""""

-In order to succesfully compile a ``Processlet`` implementation, you will need to make the required dependencies available to the compile (such as deegree's ``Processlet`` interface).
-Generally, this means that the Java module ``deegree-services-wps`` (and it's dependencies) are on the build path of your Java compiler (or development environment).
+In order to succesfully compile a ``Processlet`` implementation, you will need to make the required dependencies available to the compiler (such as deegree's ``Processlet`` interface).
+Generally, this means that the Java module ``deegree-services-wps`` (and it's dependencies) have to be on the build path.
 We suggest to use Apache Maven for this.
 Here's an example POM for your convenience:

 .. topic:: Java process provider: Example for Maven POM for writing processlets